OpenDSA/OpenDSA/RST/en/PointersJava/LocalMem.rst

     in the above example both count as locals.
-The only difference between parameters and local variables is that parameters start out with a value copied from the caller while local variables start with random initial values.
+The only difference between parameters and local variables is that parameters start out with a value copied from the caller while local variables start with initial values.
 This article mostly uses simple ``int`` variables for its examples, however local allocation works for any type: structs, arrays... these can all be allocated locally.